 As a landlord, you may need to screen applicants, pull your tenants’ credit report, or collect a security deposit.
-It’s important to understand your responsibilities when dealing with these legal matters to ensure you’re abiding by all federal, state, and local laws.
+It’s important to understand your responsibilities.
+Especially when dealing with these legal matters to ensure you’re abiding by all federal, state, and local laws.

 Consult with local legal resources to ensure you’re following the proper regulations.
 There is also federal legislation, detailed below, that outlines your legal responsibilities as a landlord.

 The Fair Housing Act protects tenants from discriminatory screenings.
 As a landlord, you have the right to screen tenants before agreeing to lease your property to them.
 However, your screening practices must be justified.

 You cannot discriminate against applicants based on religion, race, gender, family characteristics, or disability status.
 Your rental advertising also cannot allude to any discriminatory methods, such as “Seeking female tenants under 35 years old.”

 The Fair Credit Reporting Act